google/cdc-file-transfer/README.md

 ## CDC RSync

-CDC RSync is a ool to sync files to a remote machine, similar to the standard Linux [rsync](https://linux.die.net/man/1/rsync).
+CDC RSync is a tool to sync files from a Windows machine to a Linux device, similar to the standard Linux [rsync](https://linux.die.net/man/1/rsync).
 It is basically a copy tool, but optimized for the case where there is already an old version of the files available in the target directory.
 * It skips files quickly if timestamp and file size match.
 * It uses fast compression for all data transfer.
 * If a file changed, it determines which parts changed and only transfers the